A La Crosse broadcaster who was inducted into the WBA Hall of Fame with his father has died.

 On the Mid-West Family La Crosse website, General Manager Brian Jackson wrote, “Mike Kearns was an amazing broadcaster, co-worker and friend.
 Since I heard the news of his passing, I can’t stop thinking about all the fun times I was lucky enough to be a part of.”

 Kearns attended the University of Wisconsin-La Crosse and Brown Institute, learned the radio craft and the art of sportscasting from his father, and was on the air at WKTY for 44 years.
-He retired in 2016.
+He retired from WKTY on Dec.
+23, 2016, which was declared “Mike Kearns Day” in La Crosse.